Cygnus X-3: A variable petaelectronvolt gamma-ray source

 \authornote{\textbf{Corresponding authors.} Emails: caozh@ihep.ac.cn; licong@ihep.ac.cn; jiesh.wang@gmail.com; zjn@shao.ac.cn; Felix.Aharonian@mpi-hd.mpg.de}

 \authornote{Full author list and affiliation list are presented at the end of the paper.}

 \abstract[ABSTRACT]{We report the discovery of variable $\gamma$-rays up to petaelectronvolt (PeV; $\rm 1 \, PeV = 10^{15} \, eV$) from Cygnus X-3, an iconic X-ray binary.
 The $\gamma$-ray signal was detected with a statistical significance of approximately $10\sigma$ by the Large High Altitude Air Shower Observatory (LHAASO).
-Its intrinsic spectral energy distribution (SED), extending from 0.06 to 3.7 PeV, shows a pronounced rise toward 1 PeV after accounting for $\gamma$–$\gamma$ absorption by the cosmic microwave background radiation.
-The detected month-scale variability, together with a $3.2\sigma$ evidence for orbital modulation, suggests that the PeV $\gamma$-rays originate within, or in close proximity to, the binary system itself.The observed energy spectrum and temporal modulation can be naturally explained by $\gamma$-ray production through photomeson processes in the innermost region of the relativistic jet, where protons need to be accelerated to tens of PeV energies.}
+Its intrinsic spectral energy distribution, extending from 0.06 PeV to 3.7 PeV, shows a pronounced rise toward 1 PeV after accounting for $\gamma$–$\gamma$ absorption by the cosmic microwave background radiation.
+We find variability on month-long timescales at a significance of $8.6 \sigma$, coinciding with a high state of the GeV gamma-ray flux detected by the Fermi-LAT.
+This,together with a $3.2\sigma$ evidence for orbital modulation, suggests that the PeV $\gamma$-rays originate within, or in close proximity to, the binary system itself.
+The observed energy spectrum and temporal modulation can be naturally explained by $\gamma$-ray production through photomeson processes in the innermost region of the relativistic jet, where protons are accelerated to tens of PeV energies.}